URI-ABD/cakes-paper/reviewer-response.md

 that "the imbalance in the tree is a feature, not a bug, as it reflects the underlying structure of the data".
 That may look like a contradiction.*

-We have attempted to address this by including additional computational experiments: in section 4.?, we have included plots indicating performance where we forced a balanced tree (in general, this performs worse, as we expected).
-TODO Najib go over this paragraph.
+We have added Section 4.4 to compare the performance of balanced and unbalanced clustering.
+We show that balanced trees perform strictly worse during search.

 *The cost on line 260 uses $\hat{r}$, which is a mean radius.
 Now that cost is in expectation (in addition to the balanced tree hypothesis).*